Behavior of the distance exponent for $\frac{1}{|x-y|^{2d}}$ long-range percolation: Introduction

 so this are the edge sets when we insert, respectively delete, the edge $e$.
-When we look at a (possibly random) subset of the edges that is defined by some $\omega \in \{0,1\}^E$ we also write $D(u,v;\omega)$ for the graph distance between $u$ and $v$ in the environment represented by $\omega$.
-We define the indirect distance $D^\star(A,B)$ between the sets $A,B\subset \Z^d$ as the graph distance in the environment where we removed all edges between $A$ and $B$, which is the distance when we only consider paths between $A$ and $B$ that do not use an edge $e=\{u,v\}$ with $u\in A, v\in B$.
+When we consider the chemical distance in the percolation environment defined by $\omega \in \{0,1\}^E$, we also write $D(u,v;\omega)$ for the graph distance between $u$ and $v$ in the environment represented by $\omega$.
+We define the indirect distance $D^\star(A,B)$ between the sets $A,B\subset \Z^d$ as the graph distance in the environment where we removed all edges between $A$ and $B$, which is the minimal length of a path between $A$ and $B$ that does not use an edge $e=\{u,v\}$ with $u\in A, v\in B$.